bemit/satellite-app/README.md

 Default's config includes:

-- env var `env` if in production or not in production
+- env var `env`: if in production or not in production
     - with value `prod` it is assumed in the App (not the framework) that it is in production
     - use `$_ENV['env'] === 'prod'` to check for production
     - for dev-error pages: add var `dev.editor` with one value of `PrettyPageHandler::EDITOR_*` to link `whoops` "open file" with IDE